mongodb/terraform-provider-mongodbatlas/docs/resources/advanced_cluster.md

     - DELETING
     - DELETED
     - REPAIRING
 * `replication_specs` - List of settings that configure your cluster regions.
 This array has one object per shard representing node configurations in each shard.
 For replica sets there is only one object representing node configurations.
 If for each replication_spec `num_shards` is configured > 1 (using legacy sharding schema), then each object represents a zone with one or more shards.
-Primary usage is covered under the [replication_specs argument reference](#replication_specs), though there are some computed attributes:
+To learn more see the [replication_specs argument reference](#replication_specs).
+This setting relies on the following computed attributes:
   - `replication_specs.#.container_id` - A key-value map of the Network Peering Container ID(s) for the configuration specified in `region_configs`.
 The Container ID is the id of the container created when the first cluster in the region (AWS/Azure) or project (GCP) was created.
 The syntax is `"providerName:regionName" = "containerId"`.
 Example `AWS:US_EAST_1" = "61e0797dde08fb498ca11a71`.

 ## Import